 An anti-yeast nutritional program works wonders to reduce hyperactivity, poor mental concentration, irritability, moodiness and the other symptoms mentioned above.
 The logic is very simple: an anti-yeast nutritional program reduces the infection in your middle or inner ear.
 When the yeast infection is under control, the swelling of tissue goes down.
 This, in turn, allows sensory input to be transmitted from the external environment to your brain without obstacles or blockage.
 Consequently you can be more receptive and responsive.

 Chinese herbal formulas are also found to be effective in the detoxifying and healing process.
 The most important formulas to use are the ones that clean up infections in the middle ear and the sinus.
 When the yeast infection in the middle ear is under control, you will be able to hear better, respond more appropriately, and in most cases, your ear ringing will also go away.

-Sinus congestion not only blocks sensory input, but also prevents the brain from getting a sufficient supply of oxygen.
+Sinus congestion may not only block sensory input, it also prevents the brain from getting a sufficient supply of oxygen.
 This, of course, is a double whammy!
 When sinus infections are cleared, your mental clarity will also be restored.

 Not every individual with ADD experiences hyperactivity.
 You might experience low energy and depression.
 Therefore, additional herbal formulas for uplifting energy and mood are recommended.

 As mentioned earlier, all individuals with Attention Deficit Disorder tend to experience emotional issues that have not been worked through.
-Either children or adults, it is important for them to identify the core problems contributing to the disorder.
+Whether it’s children or adults, it is important to identify the core problems contributing to the disorder.
 Seeking help from experienced therapists dealing with ADD is an essential step.

 If impulsiveness is present, you will need to be in a behavior modification program either on an individual basis or in a group situation.
 The purpose of these programs is to help you learn to set limits on your behavior and learn a new way to gratify your needs or delay your gratification.